-It’s a strange, and yet a kind of mind-numbingly obvious concept at work here.
-When youth are taught what being Lutheran is all about-what we believe, teach, and confess-and why we do the things we do (because there are usually pretty good reasons for them)…they are more likely to stay Lutheran.
+It’s strange, and yet a kind of mind-numbingly obvious concept at work here.
+When youth are taught what being Lutheran is all about what we believe, teach, and confess-and why we do the things we do (because there are usually pretty good reasons for them)…they are more likely to stay Lutheran.
 When young people are conversant in their own faith, beyond spiritual-sounding words and warm-fuzzy feelings, they’re better equipped to withstand the challenges they’ll face from the world.

 Attending a Higher Things conference is kind of like going to language immersion camp, only for four days youth are immersed in the waters of Baptism.
 They return home, dripping with the Gospel.
 They spend the bulk of each day learning various facets of what it means to be Lutheran, and repeatedly join their voices with those from of all believers before them, as the Church confesses as one in worship.

 If you don’t have a very organized youth group, getting your congregation’s young people together to attend a Higher Things conference is a great way to kickstart them or get them moving in a new direction.
-It’s also a really good way to keep the momentum up, and for your youth to see they’re not the only ones who believe and worship like they do.
+It’s also a really good way to keep the momentum up, and for your youth to see they’re not the only ones who believe and worship as they do.

-In the off season, to get things going at home, there’s no better advice I can give than to get together regularly with your youth (even if it’s only a couple of them) and open the Bible together.
+In the offseason, to get things going at home, there’s no better advice I can give than to get together regularly with your youth (even if it’s only a couple of them) and open the Bible together.
 Pray together.
-Create an environment so that youth are comfortable talking about their faith and their lives outside church.
+Create an environment so that youth are comfortable talking about their faith and their lives outside the church.
 HT magazines and Bible studies are great resources to get those conversations rolling.

 Gather up the younger kids and bring them to a retreat.
 Or hold one for your area!
 A Higher Things retreat provides a brief taste of what goes on at a Higher Things conference.
 It’s a great way to get junior youth excited about learning more about their faith even while they’re still preparing for confirmation!